-Much of western Canada was settled with the help of co-ops, but they are an often-overlooked (and misunderstood) economic gem.
+Much of western Canada was settled with the help of co-ops, but prairie co-ops are often-overlooked (and misunderstood) economic gems.

 Co-ops brought electricity to farms and rural communities in Alberta.
 For much of the early 20th Century, the business model helped farmers across the prairies get fairer prices for their products.
 Buying co-ops brought goods and fuel to settler communities, making these goods more affordable.

 The legacy of these co-ops can still be found in many small towns throughout the western provinces.

 A great example of this legacy is the Co-operative Refinery Complex (CRC) in Regina, SK.

 When fuel prices got too high in the 30s – a combination of tariffs and a couple US oil conglomerates buying up prairie-based producers – a handful of farmers banded together to purchase a skimming plant to help mitigate the high crop input cost of fuel.

 Over time, this skimming plant expanded – thanks to a few visionary farmers remortgaging land and sometimes going without food – and now produces 6.1 billion litres of fuel in a year (2018) and can process up to 130,000 barrels of crude per day.

 This unique multi-billion-dollar oil refinery fuels much of western Canada, directly employs over 1000 people, continues to help reduce a major input cost for prairie farmers, and purchases primarily western Canadian bitumen.
 The impact on western Canada’s economy is significant.

 Co-ops are a major part of life in western Canada.
 They support and supply key economic drivers in the prairies, like oil and ag, and they have been doing so for a hundred years or more.